ONSAS/ONSAS/README.md

 ### What can ONSAS be used for?

-The current version allows to perform dynamic/static nonlinear analyses of beam/truss 3D structures, as well as static linear analyses for truss, beams, plates and solids.
+The current version allows to perform dynamic/static nonlinear analyses of beam/truss/solid 3D structures.
 A reduced list of features is listed at next:

-The nonlinear analysis capabilities include:

-* **Elements** 2-node truss, 2-node Bernoulli frame.
+* **Elements** 2-node truss, 2-node Bernoulli frame, 4-node tetrahedron.
 * **Static analysis methods** Newton-Raphson Method and Cylindrical Arc-Length Method.
+* **Dynamic analysis methods** Newmark Method.
 * **Loads** nodal loads, time-history user-defined loading program.

-The linear analysis module includes the following features:

-*	**Elements** 4-node tetrahedron, 2-node truss, 2-node Bernoulli frame and 4-node rectangular plate.
-* **Loads** static nodal loads, distributed load (for frame elements)
-* **Imposed displacements** non-zero displacements can be imposed on nodes.
-* **Releases** bending moment nodal releases at each beam element.

 ### License